Hida Viloria: Born Both: An Intersex Life

-Opposing nonconsensual medically-unnecessary surgeries
+Opposing nonconsensual medically unnecessary surgeries

-In 1996, Viloria participated in the first international intersex retreat.
-They reported that, eager to meet people like themself, instead they "met people who'd been traumatized and physically damaged by cosmetic genital surgeries and hormone treatments they'd been subjected to in infancy and childhood, and it moved [Viloria] to become an intersex activist."

 Viloria has been advocating publicly against the use of medically unnecessary cosmetic surgeries and hormone therapy on intersex infants and minors, also known as intersex genital mutilation, since 1997, reaching audiences of over one hundred million via appearances in various documentaries about intersex people, including the first Hermaphrodites Speak!, and most notably on ABC's 20/20, The Oprah Winfrey Show, in Spanish on the Emmy nominated Spanish language show Caso Cerrado, and at the UN Headquarters in New York City for Human Rights Day 2013.

 In 2004, Viloria testified before the San Francisco Human Rights Commission on the need to ban medically unnecessary cosmetic genital surgeries on intersex infants and children.

 Between 2010 and 2017 Viloria published numerous essays speaking out against nonconsensual medically unnecessary surgeries in publications including CNN.com, The Advocate, The Huffingtion Post, and the Narrative Inquiry in Bioethics.
-Their memoir Born Both: An Intersex Life examines and critiques intersex genital mutilation extensively.

 Opposing "disorders of sex development"

 In 2006, the international medical establishment replaced the terms "hermaphrodite" and "intersex" with the term "disorders of sex development".
-Viloria is among a handful of American intersex activists who opposed the use of the term "Disorders of Sex Development" since its introduction.
-In 2007, they publicly critiqued the label and the homophobic and transphobic reasoning behind the replacement of 'intersex' with DSD.
-They also argued that being raised to define oneself as disordered is psychologically harmful to intersex youth:
+In 2007, Viloria publicly critiqued the label and the homophobic and transphobic reasoning behind the replacement of 'intersex' with DSD.
+They also argued that being raised to define oneself as disordered is psychologically harmful to intersex youth.